-It gives a main branch as anterior tibial artery and continue as tibioperoneal or tibiofibular trunk or posterior tibial artery.
+It gives the main branch as the anterior tibial artery and continues as the tibioperoneal or tibiofibular trunk or posterior tibial artery.
 It supplies knee, lower leg and foot.

 Course of Popliteal Artery

-Femoral artery which is continuation of external iliac artery is the main artery of the lower limb.
+Femoral artery, a continuation of the external iliac artery is the main artery of the lower limb.
 In thigh, it travels through adductor canal and comes out of the adductor canal through adductor hiatus, an opening in the adductor magnus, at the junction of the middle and lower thirds of the thigh.
 It is anterior to bone in the femoral canal and as it travels below becomes anteromedial first and then medial at adductor hiatus and then travels posterior to the bone.

-In the lower part of popliteal fossa, it is sandwiched between the gastrocnemius and popliteus muscles.
-It travel vertically downward to the lower border of the popliteus muscle, where it divides into anterior and posterior tibial arteries.
+In the lower part of the popliteal fossa, it is sandwiched between the gastrocnemius and popliteus muscles.
+It travels vertically downward to the lower border of the popliteus muscle, where it divides into anterior and posterior tibial arteries.